nrwl/nx-set-shas/README.md

 # ... more CI config ...

 jobs:
-  primary:
+  myjob:
     runs-on: ubuntu-latest
-    name: Primary
+    name: My Job
     steps:
       - uses: actions/checkout@v2
         with:
           # We need to fetch all branches and commits so that Nx affected has a base to compare against.
           fetch-depth: 0

-      # In any subsequent steps within this job (primary) we can reference the resolved SHAs
+      # In any subsequent steps within this job (myjob) we can reference the resolved SHAs
       # using either the step outputs or environment variables:

       # ===========================================================================